 There are procedures where credit may be gained through cooperating institutions that can be accepted by the college for other military experiences.

 Under existing Veterans'

 Administration regulations, a

 student repeating a course is

 not eligible for veterans'

 benefits in most cases.
 Veterans

 should, therefore, check with

-the Veterans' Counselor or the
+the Veterans' Assistant in the

-Veterans' Administration Office
+Admissions office before

-before repeating a course.
+repeating a course.